Avidarling19/switch_monitoring_and_diagnosis_tool/README.md

 ├── instance/                 # Directory for instance-specific files │   └── device.db             # SQLite database to store device configurations
 │
-├── templates/                # Directory for HTML templates │   └── index.html            # Frontend for displaying device data
+├── templates/                # Directory for HTML templates (used by Flask) │   └── index.html            # Frontend for displaying device data
 │
 ├── app.py                    # Main application file for Flask